benson-au/pokemon_sprite_diffusion/README.md

 # Pok&eacute;mon Sprite Diffusion
 (INSERT BEST IMAGE GENERATION HERE)

-We implement a simplified version of the diffusion model from
+We implement a simple version of the diffusion model from

 > **Ho, Jonathan and Jain, Ajay and Abbeel, Pieter.**
 > *Denoising Diffusion Probabilistic Models*.
 Advances in Neural Information Processing Systems **33** (2020).